surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

-# Note: This is a port of the manual
+---
+title: Manual
+permalink: /surge-manual/
+---

 ![](./images/Pictures/10000000000004BE0000012727D0CC6B.gif)

+# Note:
+This is a port of the old manual\!

 # Getting Started